Is it OK to Use Pine Outdoors?

 Can you use Laminated Pine for Outdoor Projects?

 When it comes to laminated pine, this is a different material than PAR pine.
-Laminated pine is manufactured by splicing together long planks and then gluing together the lengthened planks which are glued together to create the width.
+Laminated pine is manufactured by splicing together long planks to create the then and then gluing together the lengthened planks which are glued together to create the width.
 When you buy a piece of laminated pine shelving at your hardware store, you will clearly be able to see how the planks are glued together and this is where the problem comes in.

 When planks are laminated or glued together to make a wider product, the glue used in this process is not a waterproof glue.
 It's just your ordinary wood glue.

-When used for outdoor projects, taking into consideration that pine - or any other wood for that matter - expands and contracts according to the ambient environment, as it expands and contracts, and particularly if it gets wet, this process weakens the joints between the planks and these will eventually split apart.
+when used for outdoor projects, taking into consideration that pine - or any other wood for that matter - expands and contracts according to the ambient environment, as it expands and contracts, and particularly if it gets wet, this process weakens the joints between the planks and these will eventually split apart.

 However, you can overcome this by regularly applying an exterior sealer or wood treatment product.
 But even with the application of such a product, laminated pine should not be used outdoors where it can get wet.